djsoulspotti-ops/Skajla/docs/FUTURE_ENHANCEMENTS.md

 - No breaking changes required
 - Current system works perfectly without these

-**Bottom line:** SKAILA is production-ready now.
+**Bottom line:** SKAJLA is production-ready now.
 These are polish and professional-grade enhancements for when you want to take it to the next level!